 You can get a mortgage direct from a lender including banks, building societies and specialist mortgage lenders, or you can access these using a mortgage broker such as Andy Wilson.
 Your mortgage broker will need to hold a professional qualification in mortgage advice – look for letters after their name including CeMAP and CertCii(MP).
 You can buy based on an ‘information only’ service, or receive full ‘advice and recommendations’.
 Many direct lenders only give information about their products and let you choose one – a mortgage broker will usually advise and guide you and also make a specific recommendation.
 They will also have access to thousands of different schemes.

-From April 2014 ALL mortgages will be conducted on an ‘advised only’ basis, with a few small exceptions.
+From April 2014 ALL mortgages have been conducted on an ‘advised only’ basis, with a few small exceptions.

 Mortgage advice in the UK has been regulated since October 2004, although buy to let loans, second charge mortgages and loans on property which will have less than 40% residential use are excluded from regulation.
 These loans do not therefore give the borrowers the same regulatory protection as normal mortgages.